-- A drug test on a newborn is NOT required by law. - o However, North Carolina's POSC notification standards are more detailed than in some other states.
+- A drug test on a pregnant or birthing person is NOT required by law. - If screening indicates the need for a drug test, providers should ask for and get informed consent prior to drug testing a pregnant or birthing person. - If a pregnant or birthing person "has had a medical evaluation, including history and physical, or behavioral health assessment indicative of an active substance use disorder, during the pregnancy or at time of birth[,]" a POSC notification to the Department of Health and Human Services (NC DHHS) is required.
+This is not a child abuse or neglect report. - A drug test on a newborn is NOT required by law. - However, North Carolina's POSC notification standards are more detailed than in some other states.
 In addition to the above POSC requirement for the pregnant or birthing person, North Carolina requires a POSC notification for a newborn only if "the infant has a positive urine, meconium or cord segment drug screen with confirmatory testing in the context of other clinical concerns[,]" meaning that a positive substance test for a newborn alone does not trigger a notification.
 The notification is only triggered when that positive test occurs in the context of other clinical concerns.
-This is not a child abuse or neglect report. - A positive drug test or indication that a newborn is substance-affected does NOT trigger a mandatory child abuse or neglect report.
+This is not a child abuse or neglect report.97 - A positive drug test or indication that a newborn is substance-affected does NOT trigger a mandatory child abuse or neglect report.

-North Dakota91
+North Dakota98

-- A drug test on a pregnant or birthing person may be required by law. - If obstetrical complications are present that suggest alcohol misuse or nonmedical use of a controlled substance, a physician caring for the birthing parent must, with consent and within 8 hours of delivery, drug test the birthing parent.
-The physician must test without consent if a specimen is already available to them. - If the test is positive, the physician must report the results to the Department of Health and Human Services (DHS). - If the test is negative or if the birthing parent refuses consent, the physician still must report to DHS only if "other evidence gives the physician reason to believe the patient has used a controlled substance for a nonmedical purpose or has engaged in alcohol misuse."
-92 - A drug test on a newborn is required only if the "physician has reason to believe based on a medical assessment" of the birthing parent or infant that the birthing parent has "used a controlled substance or engaged in alcohol misuse during the pregnancy." - If the results are positive, a physician must report the results as neglect. - If the results are negative, a physician must report the results as neglect "if other medical evidence of prenatal exposure to a substance or alcohol misuse is present."
-93
+- A report may be required by law when a provider knows or believes that a patient is pregnant and "has used a controlled substance for a nonmedical purpose during the pregnancy."
+The provider must report the circumstances to the Department of Health and Human Services (DHHS). - A report is not required if the patient agrees to enter treatment with a licensed program.
+The provider must report if they know of the patient's "failure to complete voluntary treatment, continued use of controlled substance for nonmedical purpose, or failure to follow treatment recommendations."
+100 - A drug test on a pregnant or birthing person may be required by law. - If obstetrical complications are present that suggest alcohol misuse or nonmedical use of a controlled substance, a physician caring for the birthing parent must, with consent and within 8 hours of delivery, drug test the birthing parent.
+The physician must test without consent if a specimen is already available to them. - If the test is positive, the physician must report the results to DHHS. - If the test is negative or if the birthing parent refuses consent, the physician still must report to DHS only if "other evidence gives the physician reason to believe the patient has used a controlled substance for a nonmedical purpose or has engaged in alcohol misuse."
+101 - A drug test on a newborn is required only if the "physician has reason to believe based on a medical assessment" of the birthing parent or infant that the birthing parent has "used a controlled substance or engaged in alcohol misuse during the pregnancy." - If the results are positive, a physician must report the results as neglect. - If the results are negative, a physician must report the results as neglect "if other medical evidence of prenatal exposure to a substance or alcohol misuse is present."
+102